nimbix/jarvice-helm/README.md

 ### Kubernetes network plugin:

-As of this writing, weave is the only known plugin to work out-of-the-box on multiple architectures (amd64, ppc64le, arm64).
-As such, it is recommended that kubernetes installations use the weave plugin if intending to run jobs in a multiarch environment.
+As of this writing, Weave is the only known plugin to work out-of-the-box on multiple architectures (amd64, ppc64le, arm64).
+As such, it is recommended that kubernetes installations use the Weave plugin if intending to run jobs in a multiarch environment.

 ### Kubernetes load balancer: